Trees and conservation

 Unless you’re sure that a tree or hedgerow is not protected, then you should not start work on it.

 If a tree is not protected and you think it should be, contact our Development Management team here:

 - Or you can call here 01609 779977

 Any person can apply for a TPO to be put on trees owned either by themselves or someone else; however all requests are subject to strict criteria to warrant a TPO being made.

 Please indicate why you feel the tree/trees are special and worthy of protection and why you feel they may be under threat.
 Please include a sketch plan/map indicating the positions of the trees you refer to.

 This interactive map, shows the locations of individual, and groups of, trees that are protected by a Tree Preservation Order.
 Orders that are currently active have a Status of 'CONF'.

 Use the search function to zoom directly to a location then select a symbol to provide you with further information.

-PLEASE NOTE that this is a static representation of the Tree Preservation Order data.
-If you require written confirmation that the land is not covered by a Tree Preservation Order you should contact The Local Land Charges Dept and request a search of the Land Charges Register at a fee of £20:
+PLEASE NOTE that this is a static representation of the Tree Preservation Order data made by Hambleton District Council ONLY, please note North Yorkshire County Council and North York Moors National Park also make Tree Preservation Orders.
+If you require written confirmation that the land is not covered by a Tree Preservation Order you should contact HM Land Registry: